Notice of Privacy Practices (Detailed)

 Right to an Accounting of Disclosures.
 You have the right to request an "accounting of disclosures."
 This is a list of the disclosures we made of health/disability information about you.
 This list will not include disclosures we made to you, disclosures made for the purposes of treatment, payment or our operations or those authorized by you.

-To request this list or accounting of disclosures, you must submit your request in writing to the Director of the Health and Wellness Center.
+To request this list or accounting of disclosures, you must submit your request in writing to the Interim Coordinator of the Health and Wellness Center.
 Your request must state a time period, which may not be longer than six (6) years and may not include dates before April 14, 2003.
 Your request should indicate in what form you want the list (for example, on paper, electronically).
 This first list you request within a (12) twelve-month period will be free.
 For additional lists, we may charge you for the cost of providing the list.
 We will notify you of the cost involved and you may choose to withdraw or modify your request at that time before any costs are incurred.

 Right to Request Restrictions.
 You have the right to request a restriction or limitation on the health/disability information we use or disclose about you for treatment, payment or health care operations.
 We are not required to agree to your request.
-To request restrictions, you must make your request in writing to the Director of the Health and Wellness Center.
+To request restrictions, you must make your request in writing to the Interim Coordinator of the Health and Wellness Center.
 In your request, you must tell us (1) what information you want to limit; (2) whether you want to limit our use, disclosure or both; and (3) to whom you want the limits to apply, for example, disclosure to your spouse.

 You have the right to pay out of pocket for specific services, and restrict the disclosure of information pertaining to these services to third-party payers.